pybricks/pybricks-micropython/README.md

 [LEGO Education EV3 MicroPython solution][lego-education-ev3-micropython]
 uses the Pybricks library running on ev3dev.

-LEGO Education has tested and approved version 1.0, to make sure it works well for teachers, students, and hobbyists.
-We hope that version 2.0 will eventually also be approved.
-It is currently in [community beta](#ready-for-beta-users).

 ## Differences with other ev3dev-based implementations

 [ev3dev][ev3dev.org] is based on Debian Linux, which lets you access LEGO